 If you see this after your page is loaded completely, leafletJS files are missing.

-The giant yew north from the medieval St Michael’s Church in popular opinion is the oldest yew tree in Wales.
+The giant yew north of the medieval St Michael’s Church in popular opinion is the oldest yew tree in Wales.
 No one knows this for sure – but it is believed that it is 5 000 years old.

 This would make the Discoed Yew the oldest tree in the world… but, most likely, this is not true.